 Thompson, who describes herself as a scholar/artist, is an award-winning playwright whose work has been produced throughout the US and Canada.
 She is also a professor in the department of African and African Diaspora Studies at UT Austin.
 Her play Underground, a psychological thriller, was voted one of Austin’s 10 most memorable theatre productions in 2017.
 Look for a staging of her latest comedy, The Mamalogues, next summer at the Vortex.

 For 20 years, a friend encouraged Thompson to get Monroe out again.
-She finally relented and entered it into the Austin Playhouse’s new play festival.
-Following the applause at the staged reading, the artistic director asked what he’d need to do to get the play for the upcoming season.
-Evidently they worked it out, because Monroe is the Austin Playhouse season opener.
+She finally relented and entered the Austin Playhouse’s new play festival.
+Following the applause at the staged reading, the artistic director asked what he’d need to do to get the play ready for the upcoming season.
+They worked it out because Monroe is the Austin Playhouse season opener.

 Monroe, Louisiana, from which the play gets its title, is a very real place.
-In fact, Thompson’s family comes from there, but migrated to San Francisco decades ago.
-After writing the play, Thompson learned the town was one of the top five places for lynchings between 1850 and 1950.
+Thompson’s family comes from there but migrated to San Francisco decades ago.
+After writing the play, Thompson learned that the town was one of the top five places for lynchings between 1850 and 1950.

 These ghosts are lingering

 The opening of the National Memorial for Peace and Justice, also known as the National Lynching Memorial, have again put lynchings and the need for change in the forefront of many minds.
 As Thompson said, “These ghosts are lingering.
 Until we put them to rest properly, it will be something we will keep wrestling with.”

 Monroe runs Thursdays through Sundays until September 30.
 For more information about the production or the Austin Playhouse season, visit their website.